 Honda Civic – This is the one of the most popular cars among teens — and parents.
 This car has almost all of the qualities desired by both teens and parents: economy, style, safety, reliability, performance, low insurance rates, good size for passengers, and driving comfort.
 There are tons of accessories, custom appearance products, and performance options for the Honda Civic.
-Base price for a new Civic is about $15,605.
 Honda also produces a fuel-efficient hybrid version of this vehicle, at a slightly higher cost.
 Used models of the Honda Civic are readily available, reliable, and hold their value very well.
-For a car with similar qualities, but larger with more interior room, consider the Honda Accord ($21,680).
+For a car with similar qualities, but larger with more interior room, consider the Honda Accord.

 Toyota Corolla – This Toyota vehicle shares many of the characteristics of the Honda Civic and is a favorite among teenagers as both a new and used vehicle.
 It’s reliable, with good performance, has plenty of room inside, and there are many options from after-market companies for styling and performance improvements.
 Buyers of this vehicle, and others in our list, should consider getting the stability control option when available.
 It’s one of the most effective safety features being offered on cars today.
-The Corolla is priced at about $16,230 for base models.
 If the Corolla is not quite large enough, look at the Toyota Camry, the best-selling car in America for the last few years.
-For smaller car at a lower price, with great gas mileage, look at the Toyota Yaris ($14,115).
+For smaller car at a lower price, with great gas mileage, look at the Toyota Yaris.

 Ford Focus – This is a fun and sporty car that teenagers like.
 It has a firm but comfortable ride and a number of engine options.
 Interior material quality appears cheap but functional.
 There are no less than 12 different variations of this model that should allow almost any teen to be satisfied.
-Prices start at about $16,200 for base models.
 Ford’s reliability and styling have improved dramatically in the last few years.
 You can’t go wrong with this nice little car.

 Mazda3 – This vehicle is an excellent small car with good interior space, good performance, good gas mileage, and good quality.
-It comes in both a hatchback and sedan and starts at about $16,700.
+It comes in both a hatchback and sedan and is very affordable.
 New models are very stylish and youth-oriented.
-Prices for used Mazdas are very reasonable.
-The smaller, reliable, more economical Mazda2 starts at $14,720.

 When Cost is Not a Big Factor

-Some teens are fortunate enough to have the money to consider luxury or near-luxury car models for a first car.
+Some teens, or their families, are fortunate enough to have the money to consider luxury or near-luxury car models for a first car.
 Some of our recommendations for cars in this category are the following: